5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 Question 4 is a synthesis question.
 It draws on the findings from Questions 1, 2 and 3, combined with a neighbourhood (NTA) level query, to identify where food safety risk concentrates geographically.
 The aim is to pinpoint the areas and violations that matter most.
 Deciding the precise mechanism to address them is the natural follow-on step rather than something this analysis prescribes.

-A query was built grouping by NTA and BORO, calculating average score, score count and critical violation percentage.
+A query was built grouping by NTA and BORO, calculating average score, score count.
 This extended the Question 2 cuisine-level analysis down to neighbourhood level.
 NULL NTA values were filtered out as they represent inspections where geographic data was not recorded.

 #### Where to focus inspections